+Many retirees ask themselves the question, how do I find passion in retirement?
 Finding your passion brings more meaning and happiness to your retirement.
 But finding your passion in retirement is sometimes not that easy.
-And that’s why I created this article to help you out.
+I created this article with 14 helpful tips so that you can find your passion in retirement.
+Ready to learn more?
+Let’s check it out!

 One of the most important things to know about finding your passion is that it can’t be found in your head by thinking about it.
 We’re used to using our brains to analyze, rationalize, and figure things out.
 But when it comes to finding your passion, you have to shut out the logical part.
 And feel it in your heart and connect with your soul.